prods/Rust.tmbundle/README.markdown

 ##New Features:
-- Compile library command. (cmd+l)
+- Compile command now is aware of the selected document type and will decide if it should compile a library or an executable.
+It checks if the document has a main function defined in order to decide.
-- Compile and Run commands were rewritted using the Textmate ruby interface.
+- Compile and Run command was added using the Textmate ruby interface (CMD+SHFT+B).
-- Compile and Run command.
-Compiles and runs the app using one shortcut (cmd+b).
+- Adds current path to the library search (-L .) on all compile commands.
 - Extended Syntax hightlighting (in progress).
 	- *pub* and *mut* modifier.
 	- *self* and *super* variables
-	- @ operator (obsolete on 0.11)
+	- @ operator (obsolete since 0.11)